amaliatoutzi/61040-portfolio/problemsets/problemset2/extending.md

              and key.active = true
     effects none
   ```
-  In general, this approach is very similar to PATs ([See here:](problemsets/problemset1/problem3.md)).
+  In general, this approach is very similar to PATs ([see here](../problemset1/problem3.md)).
 It just requires no registration.